How To Start A Nonprofit In Washington

 Get a Federal Employer Identification Number (EIN)

-Every nonprofit needs an employer identification number (a FEIN or EIN), and you can get one from the IRS website (or by phone) as soon as the state approves your nonprofit’s articles of incorporation.
+Every nonprofit needs an employer identification number (a FEIN or EIN), and you can get one from the IRS website as soon as the state approves your nonprofit’s articles of incorporation (mail and fax options are also available).
 You’ll need an EIN to get a bank account for your nonprofit, to apply for 501(c)(3) federal tax-exempt status, and to otherwise present your nonprofit as a credible organization in the eyes of vendors and potential donors.
 If you’d rather not deal with the IRS, we can do it for you.
 Just add our EIN service, for an additional $50 fee, when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws